Julian/Ivoire/README.rst

 I'm Julian Berman.

-You can find me on Freenode in ``#python-testing`` and various other channels (nick: ``tos9``) if you'd like to chat.

 Ivoire is developed on `GitHub <http://github.com/Julian/Ivoire>`_.

 Feel free to fork and submit patches or feature requests.
 Your contributions are most welcome!

 If you'd like the best chance for them to be merged quickly try to include tests with your pull request, and adhere to general Python coding standards and your own common sense :).